-Legislators must be qualified voters in their legislative districts, at least twenty-one years old, citizens, and residents of the state for two years immediately preceding election Terms are for two years A 1992 constitutional amendment limits members to four consecutive terms in each house.
+Legislators must be qualified voters in their legislative districts, at least twenty-one years old, citizens, and residents of the state for two years immediately preceding election Terms are for two years.
+A 1992 constitutional amendment limits members to four consecutive terms in each chamber.

 In 1951, the South Dakota Legislature established the Legislative Research Council to provide full-time staff support to the legislature.